gvisbeen/KubernetesSubmissions/log_output/README.md

 ## Log output hashgenerator pod

-Output of the app is in the file hashgenerator-dep.log
 Used commands are in build.sh
-Docker image specifics in Dockerfile
+Docker image specifics in Dockerfile incl ENV for PORT

 kubernetes config is in manifests/hashgenerator-dep.yaml

+program is in the_project/todo_app.js